nvaccess/nvda/user_docs/en/userGuide.md

 |enabled |NVDA will automatically report all visible candidates when a candidate list appears or when its page has changed.|
 |disabled |NVDA will not report candidates when the list of candidates appears or its page has changed.|

-Having this setting on for pictographic input methods such as Chinese New ChangJie or Boshiami is useful, as you can automatically hear all symbols and their numbers and you can choose one right away.
-However, for phonetic input methods such as Chinese New Phonetic, it may be more useful to turn this setting off, as all the symbols will sound the same and you will have to use the arrow keys to navigate the list items individually to gain more information  from the character descriptions for each candidate.

 ##### Announce Selected Candidate {#InputCompositionAnnounceSelectedCandidate}

+This option, which is on by default, allows you to choose whether NVDA should announce the selected candidate when a candidate list appears or when the selection is changed.
+For input methods where the selection can be changed with the arrow keys  (such as Chinese New Phonetic) this is necessary, but for some input methods it may be more efficient typing with this option turned off.
+Note that even with this option off, the review cursor will still be placed on the selected candidate allowing you to use object navigation / review to manually read this or other candidates.

 | . {.hideHeaderRow} |.|
 |---|---|